Running/Injuries

 General Principles

-• Gradual return is critical - shin splints can progress to stress fracture
+• Shin splints can progress to stress fracture if not addressed, gradual return is critical

 • Address training errors: volume spikes, inappropriate footwear, hard surfaces